Special Interest Items:

 LDR Code Amendment Schedule

 The LDR Code Amendment Scedule is a tentative schedule for the processing of city-initiated applications to amend the text of the city's Land Development Regulations (LDRs).
 Please be advised, the schedule is tentative and subject to change depending on circumstances.
 Private-initiated applications may be filed and processed at any time.
-Please contact Derek Kilborn, Planner III at (727) 893-7872 for more information.
+Please contact Derek Kilborn, Manager, Urban Planning and Historic Preservation at (727) 893-7872 for more information.